Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Performance Guarantees

 \section{Performance Guarantees}

 Under the multi-information source setting, the heuristic KG is also sequentially consistent and sequentially improving. \begin{coro} The KG algorithm is sequentially consistent and sequentially improving. \end{coro} \begin{proof} Remember that state $s_k$ is the dataset $\bm{D}_k$.
 Assume KG algorithm starts at a state $s_k$ (i.e., current dataset $\bm{D}_k$).
-At each iteration of KG, given a path $(\bm{D}_k, \bm{D}_{k+1}, \ldots, \bm{D}_m)$ and $\bm{D}_m$ is not the state at the end, the next state $\bm{D}_{m+1}$ is obtained by solving the acquisition function of KG and augment $\bm{D}_m$ with $(\bm{x}^*, y, i^*)$.
+At each iteration of KG, given a path $(\bm{D}_k, \bm{D}_{k+1}, \ldots, \bm{D}_m)$ and $\bm{D}_m$ is not the state at the end, the next state $\bm{D}_{m+1}$ is obtained by solving the acquisition function of KG and augmenting $\bm{D}_m$ with $(\bm{x}^*, y, i^*)$.
 If $\bm{D}_{m+1}$ is not the terminating state, the algorithm will start with the path $(\bm{D}_k, \bm{D}_{k+1}, \ldots, \bm{D}_m,\bm{D}_{m+1}$).
 Otherwise, the algorithm will terminate with state $\bm{D}_{m+1}$ and $N=m+1$.
-We assume that, if there is a tie in the acquisition function, the algorithm will pick up the cheapest source $i$ or the vector $\bm{x}$ with the smallest elements.
 Therefore, KG is sequentially consistent.